Cheater121/rbacx/docs/overview.md

-# RBACX Overview

-RBAC/ABAC guard with clean architecture and framework adapters.
+RBACX is a Python authorization library with clean architecture supporting both **RBAC** (role‑based) and **ABAC** (attribute‑based) models with a declarative JSON policy format and pluggable adapters for popular web frameworks.